This knit-look free crochet poncho pattern now comes in a Kid’s Sizes too. You can now make a Mommy and Me set. How cool

 Some of you had requested an asymmetrical crochet poncho pattern, so this one is for you.
 I hope you like it.
 Please leave your feedback.
 I love hearing from you.

 I love the cream color but it was a pain capturing it in pictures.
 No matter how hard I tried, one side would look brighter than the other and stayed blurry.
 After taking almost 400 pictures like a crazy woman, this is what I got!
 I swear, the poncho is far prettier than the pictures.

 The crochet poncho is designed using the herringbone half double crochet stitch to give it the look of a knit fabric.
-You can watch this video and learn how to work this beautiful stitch.
+You can watch this video and learn how to work the beautiful stitch.
+A full video tutorial for the poncho is given at the end of the blogpost.

 This is a beginner-friendly poncho pattern that is made from a simple rectangle seamed on the sides.
 Unlike my lacy Elise Poncho, this design is warm and chunky.
 I added a lacy hem to complement the solid body of the poncho.

 This free crochet poncho pattern was tested using a wool blend worsted weight yarn.
 A DK yarn will work great for this poncho too, but keep in mind that you might need extra yardage if your yarn is thinner.